edwardt/OSonAWS/README.md

 # Start a QA Cloud

-Load one template in AWS Cloudformation.
-Connection are (will be) in the output.
+Load swift template in AWS Cloudformation.

-Templates are AMI/AWS account/zone free and doesn't use any private software/data.
+See the output and launch the command from a system with swift client installed.